lczech/genesis/doc/README.md

    The manual is for people who simply want to use genesis for their purposes.
    It provides first steps and examples that work with the given functionality.

-A precompiled version of the documents is provided with each distribution.
+   **This is not yet available.**

-If you need a fresh compilation, all three documentations can be created by calling `make` in this directory.
+The documentations can be created by calling `make` in this directory.
 This will generate the necessary documents and create links to them for convenience.
 Requirements:
 [doxygen](http://www.doxygen.org/) and [latex](http://www.latex-project.org).